ionrock/dadd/README.rst

 process is started files can be downloaded and Python dependencies installed in order to run some code.

-Dadd is not meant to automatically scale a systems or provide stats on processes.
+Dadd is not meant to automatically scale a system or provide stats on processes.
 It is meant to *run* a process as a daemon.
 It is the responsibility of the process to integrate with other systems.
 Dadd expects the process to exit on its own.